Does quantum mechanics require "conspiracy"?: A Counterexample?

 Another problem is that the interaction between the particles from $\mc{J}_{E}$ and those from $\mc{J}_{M}$ are, like any interaction \eqref{eq:interaction}, time-reversible.
 We recall that the decay of excited atoms or particles with finite lifetime is perhaps the simplest irreversible process.
-In the Weisskopf-Wigner approximation \cite{WeisskopfWigner1930CalculationOfTheNaturalBrightnessOfSpectralLines}, an excited atom evolves into a superposition of an excited atom state and a ground atom plus photon state, and the coefficient of the excited term decays exponentially.
+In the Weisskopf-Wigner approximation \cite{WeisskopfWigner1930CalculationOfTheNaturalBrightnessOfSpectralLines}, an excited atom evolves into a superposition of an excited atom state and a ground atom-plus-photon state, and the coefficient of the excited term decays exponentially.
 The irreversibility is due to the fact that the emitted photon quickly moves away from the atom.
 A time-reversed situation is possible, of course, and consists of the photon being absorbed by the atom, which becomes excited.
-But the Past Hypothesis makes the absorption less likely.
+But the Past Hypothesis makes the events of absorption of a photon coming from a distance become, in time, less frequent than the emission events, so the most stable state becomes the ground state.

-\begin{solution}[More realistic] Our model can be made more realistic by including, along with weak couplings with the thermal bath, bound states that constitute the pointers of the measuring device, so that the bath changes each pointer state to the ``ready'' state after a reasonable time.
+\begin{solution}[More realistic] Our model can be made more realistic by including, along with weak couplings with the thermal bath, bound states that constitute the pointers of the measuring device so that the bath changes each pointer state to the ``ready'' state after a reasonable time.
 This should allow the Past Hypothesis to be applicable to the model, which should allow the records to be kept like in the real world, likely solving Problem \ref{problem:no-incompatible}.
-Introducing the thermal bath may also solve Problem \ref{problem:branching}, by \emph{environmental decoherence} \cite{Zurek1991DecoherenceAndTheTransitionFromQuantumToClassical,Zeh1996DecoherenceAndTheAppearanceOfAClassicalWorldInQuantumTheory,Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}. \end{solution}
+A thermal bath may also solve Problem \ref{problem:branching}, by {environmental decoherence} \cite{Zurek1991DecoherenceAndTheTransitionFromQuantumToClassical,Zeh1996DecoherenceAndTheAppearanceOfAClassicalWorldInQuantumTheory,Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}. \end{solution}